AndyVale/residual_benchmarks_vnncomp/nn4sys_2023/README.md

-# Characterizing Neural Network Verification for Systems with NN4SysBench
+# <a href ="https://github.com/Khoury-srg/VNNComp23_NN4Sys"> Characterizing Neural Network Verification for Systems with NN4SysBench </a>
 We propose a new set of benchmarks for neural network verification for systems (NN4Sys) in this repository.
 This suite includes verification benchmark for learned index, learned cardinality and learned video stream, which are three tasks that apply neural networks to solve traditional tasks for systems.

 ## Learned Index